BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-07-26-refactorer-avec-jscodeshift.md

 const mutatePath = (j: JSCodeshift) => (p: ASTPath<CallExpression>) => {
   const objectProperties = requiredPropertiesKeys.reduce((acc, propertyKey, index) => {
     const argument = p.value.arguments[index + 1];
-    if (!argument || argument.type === 'SpreadElement') {
+    // If no argument or argument is a spread type, we don't take it in consideration if (!argument || argument.type === 'SpreadElement') {
       return acc;
     }

-    if ((argument as Identifier).name && (argument as Identifier).name === 'undefined') {
+    // If argument is undefined, we skip it if ((argument as Identifier).name && (argument as Identifier).name === 'undefined') {
       return acc;
     }

-    return [...acc, j.objectProperty(j.identifier(propertyKey), argument)];
+    // We create a new object property with an identifier (the object key) and put our argument inside return [...acc, j.objectProperty(j.identifier(propertyKey), argument)];
   }, [] as ObjectProperty[]);

-  p.value.arguments = [p.value.arguments[0], j.objectExpression(objectProperties)];
+  // Finally, we keep our translation key in first position and our newly created object in second argument p.value.arguments = [p.value.arguments[0], j.objectExpression(objectProperties)];

   return p;